 Can Melasma be cured?

 There is no known cure for Melasma.
-Melasma is a chronic condition that develops slowly and so it tends to clear slowly.
-The gradual disappearance of dark spots is based on establishing the right treatment combination for each individual and consistant protection from further exposure to the sun.
+It’s a chronic condition that develops slowly and can be difficult to treat.
+The gradual disappearance of dark patches is based on creating the right treatment combination for each individual and consistant protection from further exposure to the sun.
 Prevention is the best cure!

 My Melasma returned – what happened?

-If Melasma is not responding to treatment, or you had a treatment that worked for a while, but now the condition has returned – it is possible that you are not adeulately protecting your skin from continued exposure to the sun.
-Wear protective clothing, a hat, and apply a sunscreen with zinc oxide and titanium dioxide every time you go outdoors to prevent the return, or persistence, of Melasma.
+If your condition is not responding to treatment, or you had a treatment that worked for a while, but now the condition has returned , it’s possible that you are not adeulately protecting your skin from continued exposure to the sun.
+Wear protective clothing, including a hat, and apply a sunscreen with zinc oxide and titanium dioxide every time you go outdoors to prevent the return, or persistence, of Melasma.

 American Academy of Dermatology; Dermatology A-Z, Melasma.